Menu

 Portfolio assessment

-You must meet 29 standards in order to pass your portfolio assessment and progress to the written examination.
+You must meet portfolio assessment standards stated in the Guidance to Candidates and Trainers in order to pass your portfolio assessment and progress to the written examination.

 Written examination